 Customer: INEX Partners Oy

-Project: New DC enables picking of more than 1.4 million units on a peak day using automated warehouse solutions.
+Project: New DC will enable picking of more than 1.4 million units on a peak day, using automated warehouse solutions.

 Enabler: Yale Materials Handling Corp.
 (Greenville, N.C., www.yale.com)